energysistem/manuals/44367-Energy_MB9/en/030-Caracteristicas.md

 *	Capacity: 4000 mAh
 *	12 V 1.5 A power adapter with DC charging system.
 *	Charging time: 2.5 hours
-*	Approximate battery life at an average volume level: 20 hours*
+*	Approximate battery life at an average at 70% of volume level: 14 hours*

  *Approximate battery life.
 Higher volume means higher battery consumption.
 Please see the "Battery life" section for more information.